 During the year ended January 31, 2021, the Company determined that its first well in the Mount Evans project has not performed as expected.
-In February 2021, the Company and its partner have elected to plug and abandon the second well, which commenced drilling in February 2021, at the Mount Evans project.
+In February 2021, the Company and its partner have elected to plug and abandon the second well, which commenced drilling in February 2021, and the third well, which commenced drilling in September 2021, at the Mount Evans project.
 The Company is evaluating the information to help decide what next steps, if any, will be undertaken at the Mount Evans project.
+The Company intends to pursue other opportunities in the state of Kansas.